2026 Election Tracker

 Cook PVID+8

-Washington’s federal ballot in 2026 is the lightest of any large state.
-There’s no governor’s race (Bob Ferguson was just elected in 2024), no Senate race (Murray and Cantwell were both just re-elected), and the only statewide-relevant federal contests are the 10 House races — one of which has become a national story.
+Washington's federal ballot in 2026 is the lightest of any large state.
+There's no governor's race (Bob Ferguson was just elected in 2024), no Senate race (Murray and Cantwell were both just re-elected), and the only statewide-relevant federal contests are the 10 House races, one of which has become a national story.
 WA-4 in central Washington opened up in December 2025 when six-term Republican Dan Newhouse, one of only two House Republicans remaining who voted to impeach Trump after January 6, announced his retirement.
 The Trump-endorsed candidate to replace him, Amanda McKinney, has a complicated history with Newhouse that has become a real campaign issue.
-Beyond WA-4, the state’s most competitive seat is WA-3, where Marie Gluesenkamp Perez survived a 2024 rematch by 4 points and faces another tough race in 2026.
-National 2028 markets and balance-of-power coverage live on the homepage.
+Beyond WA-4, the state's most competitive seat is WA-3, where Marie Gluesenkamp Perez survived a 2024 rematch by 4 points and faces another tough race in 2026.
+There are plenty of Washington election odds for you to enjoy on ElectionOdds.com, or you can check out more midterm election odds across every state.

 Governor election results — Washington